-PREPARE YOUR GO-TO-MARKET
+PREPARE YOUR GO-TO-MARKET (GTM)

 - Differentiate!
 Position yourself!

-- Adapt your corporate go-to-market strategy
+- Adapting your corporate GTM strategy

-- Build brand awareness plan
+- Building brand awareness plan.

 SELL TO THE MARKET

-- Get trough to the decision makers
+- Getting trough to the actual decision makers.

-- Avoid the typical business pitfalls
+- Avoiding the typical business pitfalls.

-- Master presentations, negotiations, contract proposals
+- Mastering presentations, negotiations, contract proposals, etc.

-- Achieve your first local customers
+- Achieving your first local customers.

-- Close your first reference client contract
+- Closing your first reference client contract.

 IMPROVE YOUR POSITION

-- Plan local marketing activities
+- Planning local marketing activities.

 - Onboarding of local sales representatives and marketing resources.